 Next week, the Senate will begin hearings on the nomination of Judge Amy Coney Barrett to the Supreme Court to fill the vacancy left by the late Justice Ruth Bader Ginsburg.
 Ginsburg was known for her support for legalized abortion, and the idea of filling her vacated seat with a Justice who does not share her ideology on abortion has evoked anger among her supporters.
-Abortion supporters have argued that Ginsburg’s seat should remain vacant until after the 2020 Presidential election, but interestingly enough, Ginsburg believed that abortion law should be decided by “elected representatives” and not by — as Ginsburg phrased it — “nine unelected judges.”
+Abortion supporters have argued that Ginsburg’s seat should remain vacant until after the 2020 Presidential election, but interestingly enough, Ginsburg believed that abortion law should be decided by “elected representatives” and not by — as Ginsburg phrased it in a video at the Washington Post — “nine unelected judges.”

 Prior to Roe v.
 Wade, abortion was decided by each state’s lawmakers.
 While handful of states had decriminalized abortion prior to 1973, it was illegal in the majority.
 The 1973 Roe abortion case was based on the claim that Norma McCorvey (known as “Jane Roe”) had been raped and wanted an abortion.
 But McCorvey was not raped, and her child was born and was placed for adoption.
 Roe’s companion case, Doe v.
 Bolton, opened the door for abortion on demand by allowing a “health of the mother” exception, which could even include familial or financial health.